Sudden Hearing Loss

 Sudden sensorineural (“inner ear”) hearing loss (SSHL), commonly known as sudden deafness is an unexplained, rapid loss of hearing either all at once or over a few days.

-People with SSHL often discover hearing loss upon waking up in the morning.
+People with sudden hearing loss or SSHL often discover hearing loss upon waking up in the morning.
 Others first notice it when they try to use the deafened ear, such as when they use a phone.
 Still others notice a loud, alarming “pop” just before their hearing disappears.
 People with sudden deafness may also notice one or more of these symptoms: a feeling of ear fullness, dizziness, and/or a ringing in their ears, such as tinnitus.

 Why is Sudden Hearing Loss a Medical Emergency?